LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/configuration.md

 ![](img/set-consumer-profile-6.png)

-### Enablement
+##### Enablement

 {: .notice}
 **Please note:** This feature requires enablement.
-For more information please contact your LivePerson representative for more information.
+You can enable this feature, alongside its requisite permissions, in the Management Console.
+Simply search for "visitor name".

 On your LivePerson Conversational Cloud account, take the following steps: